wbeebe/EspressifProjects/README.md

 1.19.1 or greater.
 It acts as a simple access point and will present a single web page at IP address 192.168.1.2.
 That web page can control the on-board RGB LED.
+## WiFi-Scan
+A project that is a major re-write of an ESP-IDF example of the same name.
+The project was re-written in C++, and part of the main.cpp source was spun out as two files (esp_wifi_support.hpp and .cpp) to correct the use of switch statement for converting several enumerations into strings and begin to make it reusable.
+The output was cleaned up to replace the use of tabs with proper C/C++ print statement formatting.
+See the projects README file for an output example.